danielhstahl/-DEPRICATED-option_dashboard/README.md

 * Inside this repo, run `node newModel [modelname]`
 * Edit `./src/Models/[modelname].js`.
 This should include adding functions to convert back and forth between CGMY parameters.
 * Run `./generator/buildCode.js`.
 This will update `./src/modelSkeleton.js`.

+## Development

+By default, `npm start` runs against a local server 3001.
+This local server is in the [levy-functions](https://github.com/phillyfan1138/levy-functions) repo.

+To run against the production (AWS lambda), run `npm run start-prd`.